Part 538 - Federal Supply Schedule Contracting

 This subpart prescribes policies and procedures that implement statutory provisions authorizing non-federal organizations to use—

-(b) The Consolidated Schedule contracts containing information technology Special Item Numbers (SINs);
+(a) The Consolidated Schedule contracts containing information technology or security and protection Special Item Numbers (SINs); and

 “Ordering activity” (also called “ordering agency” and “ordering office”) means an eligible ordering activity (see 552.238-112) authorized to place orders under Federal Supply Schedule contracts.